 Splashback can hit mesh walls in some situations

-Top Pick for Stretching the 3 Seasons and Weather Resistance
+Top Pick for Weather Resistance and Stretching "3 Seasons"

 Hilleberg Anjan 2 GT

-Our testers reach for the Hilleberg Anjan GT when they expect to encounter some harsh weather conditions.
-This is the best choice if you need a tent that will stretch from the very earliest thaw of Spring to the first Winter squall.
-Whether backpacking the Pacific Crest Trail, bike touring around the world, or car camping at the local park, the Hilleberg Anjan 2 provides the ultimate balance of low weight, complete weather resistance, generous comfort, and exceptional strength and durability.
-This is also the highest performance light-duty winter tent we tested.
-Our testers used the Anjan on multi-day trips from Maine to Washington State, and they carried it along on a bicycle tour down the Baja peninsula and through India and Nepal.
-At 4 pounds 10 ounces, the Anjan GT is not the lightest tent available but makes up for it in storm protection, comfort, and durability.
-Although on the expensive side, it's the most durable tent we tested, which makes it a great long-term value.
-For more wiggle room, check out the Anjan 3 GT, perfect for waiting out storms in the tent.
+Our testers reach for the Hilleberg Anjan GT when they expect to encounter harsh weather.
+This is the best choice if you need a tent that will do the job from the very earliest thaw of spring to the first winter squall.
+Whether bike touring around the world, or car camping at the local park, the Hilleberg Anjan 2 provides the ultimate balance of low weight, complete weather resistance, generous comfort, and exceptional strength and durability.
+We used the Anjan on multi-day trips from Maine to Washington state, carried it along on a bicycle tour down the Baja peninsula, and took it through India and Nepal.

 Spacious and durable